 Normal activities may be resumed after treatment.
 However, you will be instructed not to exercise, lie down, or touch the treated areas for 4 hours.
 For the first 24hours we advise against strenuous physical activity.
 It’s important not to have a chemical peels or use any active ingredients, such as vitamin A on the treatment area for 24 hours following your anti-wrinkle injectables.

-No. A lot of patients opt to have their anti-wrinkle injections done in their lunch break as side effects are generally not present post treatment.
+Probably not!
+A lot of patients opt to have their anti-wrinkle injections done in their lunch break as side effects are generally not present post treatment.
 Some patients may experience some slight spot bleeding but this stops after a minute or so.
 Our nurses will be able to apply camouflage make-up and no one will suspect a thing!
 Slight bruising may occur but can very easily be covered.
 It will be your little secret, however you may need to get used to people telling you how great you look!